Monday, July 26, 2010

 Post-Vacation Blahs

 It seems my trip to the East coast has left me in a tender space.
 After a week that brought soul-filling moments of peace and contentment I've slipped into a space of envy and dissatisfaction.
-It happened
+It happened after last year's vacation too.

 Maybe it's Mother Nature's doing, she brings me back to my core and sometimes she invites me to stay a while and entertain Life's Big Questions.
 Or maybe it's just my disgruntled reaction to a return to work and schedules vs. the freedom of a summer road trip.

-Basics and that means a little less time at the computer and a little more time taking care of myself and my home.
+Whatever it is, my intuition is telling me to scale back to my list of proven Basics and that means a little less time at the computer and a little more time taking care of myself and my home.

 My intuition's pretty smart that way, I think I'll listen to it and see what comes.